-To write a command or command sequence (which includes programming data to the device and erasing sectors of memory), the system must drive WE# and CE# to V{IL} , and OE# to V{IH} .
+To write a command or command sequence (which includes programming data to the device and erasing sectors of memory), the system must drive WE# and CE# to $V{\text{IL}},$ and OE# to $V{\text{IH}}.$

 An erase operation can erase one sector, multiple sectors, or the entire device.
 The Sector Address Tables indicate the address space that each sector occupies.
 A "sector address" consists of the address bits required to uniquely select a sector.
-See the Command Definitions section for details on erasing a sector or the entire chip, or suspending/resuming the erase operation.
+See the "Writing specific address and data commands or sequences into the command register initiates device operations.
+The Command Definitions table defines the valid register command sequences.
+Writing incorrect address and data values or writing them in the improper sequence resets the device to reading array data." section for details on erasing a sector or the entire chip, or suspending/resuming the erase operation.

 After the system writes the autoselect command sequence, the device enters the autoselect mode.
 The system can then read autoselect codes from the internal register (which is separate from the memory array) on DQ7-DQ0.
 Standard read cycle timings apply in this mode.
-Refer to the Autoselect Mode and Autoselect Command Sequence sections for more information.
+Refer to the "Autoselect Mode" and "Autoselect Command Sequence" sections for more information.

-I{CC2} in the DC Characteristics table represents the active current specification for the write mode.
-The "AC Characteristics" section contains timing specification tables and timing diagrams for write operations.
+${\sf I}{\rm CC2}$ in the DC Characteristics table represents the active current specification for the write mode.
+The "AC

+Characteristics" section contains timing specification tables and timing diagrams for write operations.